felipenunezb/recencia_papers/README.md

 # Recencia Papers

-Below you can find a outline of how to reproduce my solution for the Recencia Papers competition[https://www.datasource.ai/es/home/data-science-competitions-for-startups/predecir-el-puntaje-de-recencia-en-papers-de-investigacion].
+Below you can find a outline of how to reproduce my solution for the [Recencia Papers competition](https://www.datasource.ai/es/home/data-science-competitions-for-startups/predecir-el-puntaje-de-recencia-en-papers-de-investigacion).
 If you run into any trouble with the setup/code or have any questions please contact me at f.nunezb@gmail.com

 ## ARCHIVE CONTENTS